ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Create an ACL to provide access to the services or actions.
 - B. Create a security group to allow accounts and attach it to user groups.
 - C. Create cross-account roles in each account to deny access to the services or actions.
-- D. Create a service control policy in the root organizational unit to deny access to the services or actions.
+- ==D. Create a service control policy in the root organizational unit to deny access to the services or actions.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#) [  Discussion  **34**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#)